suzanbaert/BlogFiles/content/post/2018-04-02-dplyr-tutorial-4.md

     `lubridate::is.POSIXt` or `lubridate::is.Date`.

--   Secondly, it needs information about how to summarise that data, which as above needs to be a function.
+-   Secondly, it needs information about how to summarise that data, which needs to be a function.
 If not a function, you can create a function on the fly using `funs()` or a tilde (see above).

 The sample code below will return the average of all numeric columns: